 - You must use eDrop/eAdd Pair to request your even exchange.
-If you make the request during this time period, it will be covered under this policy even if the approval occurs after the second week of classes. - The dropped class must be a full-term class subject to the 75 percent refund period during the second week of classes. - You'll receive a grade of "W" for the class you drop. - The exchange is applicable only to one class dropped and one class added for the same number of hours. - If the hours of the class you add are greater than those of the class you drop, you'll be charged tuition for the extra hours https://studentcentral.indiana.edu/register/dropping-adding/late-drop-add.html
+If you make the request during this time period, it will be covered under this policy even if the approval occurs after the second week of classes. - Both classes must be full-term classes subject to the 75 percent refund period during the second week of classes.
+The courses must be from the same session and cannot be for a different session for either the drop or the add component. - You'll receive a grade of "W" for the class you drop. - The exchange is applicable only to one class dropped and one class added for the same number of hours. - If the hours of the class you add are greater than those of the class you drop, you'll be charged tuition for the extra hours.